1/35 scale ship model USN DDG

 1/35 scale model USN DDG

-My goal is a museum quality model, which means this will be outfitted with a lot of accurately detailed 3d printed parts and pieces including yes the fairlead and anchor and antennas and rigging and RHIBS and radomes and UNREP transfer station identifiers, flight deck markings, flight deck nets, QAWDs, tie downs, et al.
+My goal is a museum quality model, which means this will be outfitted with a lot of accurately detailed 3d resin printed parts and pieces including the fairlead and anchor and antennas and rigging and RHIBS and radars and radomes and UNREP transfer station identifiers, flight deck markings, flight deck nets, QAWDs, DVSS, deck tie downs, etc. et al. I was pleased to learn that "Museum quality" is a subjective standard, and at the rate I'm going it will definitely achieve that.

-Now that I've spent who knows how many hours studying literally thousands of saved photos from hundreds of internet sites, I can notice pretty quickly when the accuracy of much smaller scale plastic models of this ship class are not..quite..right.
+To answer a common question, the big prints of ships plans came from the floating drydock.com and the rest from various internet open sources.
+Of course the Navy does not share any of their official general arrangement deck plans or any other helpful technical details; I had to do my own research.
+Now that I've spent who knows how many hours studying literally thousands of saved reference photos from hundreds of internet sites, I can notice pretty quickly when the accuracy of much smaller scale plastic models of this ship class are not..quite..right.
 Same for quite a few of the computer 3d rendered models of these destroyers found online - virtually all of them have deficiencies in dimensions or features when closely inspected.

 The navigation bridge windows here are placeholders and will upgraded.
 The clipboard has my scale conversion chart which I used constantly.

-There are enough different build phases overlapping now that it gives me a fine variety of mini-projects to rotate and work on.
+There are enough different build phases overlapping now that it gives me a fine variety of mini-projects to rotate among and work on.

+Fifth month.
+The metal look is definitely more impressive than the wood, and fitting for a model this size.
 It's kind of starting to look recognizable as a model warship.

 This ship is going to have quite a few scale model crew figurines all over because why not.

-Yes everything will eventually be painted very authentically - I have a lot of prior professional experience with haze gray paint.
+Everything will eventually be painted very authentically - I have a lot of prior professional experience with haze gray paint.
 And it will be appropriately weathered with simulated salt spray and aging and rust.
 Nothing is going to be glossy on this model when it's finished.